nightstalker6669/colonycraft/README.md

 ## Overview

 **Colonycraft** is a colony management application designed for the **Minecolonies** mod in Minecraft, utilizing Lua scripting with the **CC:Tweaked** mod.
-The application interfaces with Minecolonies via the Colony Integrator provided by the **Advanced Peripherals** mod and navigates the **Applied Energistics 2 (AE2)** system using the ME Bridge block.
+The application interfaces with Minecolonies through the Advanced Peripherals **Colony Integrator** block and manages the **Applied Energistics 2 (AE2)** system via the ME Bridge block.

-The application achieves several automation goals:
+The application's functionality includes:
-- Automating the discovery and management of materials required by the Minecolonies builders.
+- Discovering and managing materials for Minecolonies builders.
-- Overseeing builders' assignment to construction tasks and the status of those tasks.
+- Monitoring builders' assignments and task progressions.
-- Displaying relevant information through an in-game monitor interface and responding to shortages by crafting necessary items.
+- Automating the crafting process for needed materials.
+- Providing a user interface on an in-game monitor.

+## Features

+Users of Colonycraft can expect the following features:
+- **Material Management**: Automatic detection and crafting of low-stock items for the colony's builders.
+- **Builder Monitoring**: Display of assigned builders, their tasks, and required construction materials.
+- **Crafting Automation**: If necessary items are craftable and in short supply, the system will automatically instruct the ME system to craft them and export to a designated chest.
+- **Interactive Display**: Users can view builder statuses and interact with the display to review specific details.

 ## User Stories